 2. Alleviates Other Issues Related to Poor Indoor Air Quality

-Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can alleviate other troubles linked to low indoor air quality.
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can alleviate other symptoms associated with low indoor air quality.
 These entail:

 • Headaches